rnetonet/notes/books/django_2_by_example_packt/notes.md

 `extra` number of empty forms to list
 `can_delete` are the inline formes deletable

-- Create a dynamic form from a model using:
+- Create a dynamic form from a model using `from django.forms.models import modelform_factory`:

 ```python
 from django.forms.models import modelform_factory